COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 NOTE that in the multidimensional case, the binary fraction is one of the dependent parameters.
 This results in the size of the initial binary data matching the size provided to the sampler.
 As in the independent sampling case, we keep track of the total sampled mass to scale our simulated population to the full Milky Way.

 Also not that instead of supplying a minimum or maximum primary mass, we specified the final kstars.
-The final kstar is the final state of the binary system we are interested in and is based on the bse kstar naming conventions.
+The final kstar is the final state of the binary system we are interested in and is based on the BSE kstar naming conventions.
 The conventions are as follows:

 *   0 :        MS, < 0.7 Msun
 *   1 :        MS, > 0.7 Msun